zizi-busy/Assignment2-Week3/README.md

 # Assignment2-Week3
-Practice Flexbox &amp; other CSS nightmares XD
+Practice Flexbox, media query &amp; other CSS nightmares XD

+Need to work more on media query and fix couple of sections and what not

 Project demo: https://zizi-busy.github.io/Assignment2-Week3/